• Product Introduction

 The core feature of Nuxt can be summarized as the principle of "convention over configuration".
 Under this principle, it provides developers with a complete solution designed to enhance development experience and optimize application performance.
 This includes:

-Multiple rendering modes: This is Nuxt's most famous and core feature.
-It allows you to freely choose the most appropriate rendering strategy based on project requirements without the need to rewrite a large number of code.
+Multiple rendering modes: This is Nuxt's most well-known and core characteristic.
+It enables you to freely choose the appropriate rendering policy based on project requirements without the need to rewrite a large number of code.

-File-based routing: Nuxt will automatically generate the application's routing configuration based on the Vue file structure under the pages/ directory.
+File-based routing: Nuxt automatically generates the routing configuration for your application based on the Vue file structure under the pages/ directory.

 Powerful data access: To cooperate with server-side rendering, Nuxt provides specialized Composables to handle data access.